jeremybiane/2p_valence/README.md

 # 2p_valence

 Many notebooks call other notebooks, and all rely on variables defined in 'preprocessing' notebook

+*JSB is currenlty working on a generalized preprocessing notebook that can be used for any of the datasets (eg, whether odor and sucrose/shock presentations were collected in separate or same session)*

 *C.txt* = denoised trace (the red trace)
 *C_raw.txt* = raw trace (the blue trace)